BerkeleyAutomation/FogROS2/docs/quickstart_instructions.md

 ros2 launch fogros2_examples talker.aws.launch.py
 ```

 18. You are done.
-Refer to other relevant pages including  [README](https://github.com/BerkeleyAutomation/FogROS2/blob/main/README.md) for additional information including [Command Line Interface commands](https://berkeleyautomation.github.io/FogROS2/cli), which allow you do a lot with your cloud instances from the command line, and [Docker installation](https://github.com/BerkeleyAutomation/FogROS2#docker) for those who want to use FogROS2 in a Docker environment.
+Refer to other relevant github pages including  [README](https://github.com/BerkeleyAutomation/FogROS2/blob/main/README.md) for additional information including [Command Line Interface commands](https://berkeleyautomation.github.io/FogROS2/cli), which allow you do a lot with your cloud instances from the command line, and [Docker installation](https://github.com/BerkeleyAutomation/FogROS2#docker) for those who want to use FogROS2 in a Docker environment.

 Next we’ll terminate the demo by typing CTRL-C twice.
 The first one terminates the robot node, the second one terminates the cloud node.